 Getting the Word Out to the Community and Veterans!

 The VIC Program Manager collaborated with the Denver VAMC, the local Veterans Health Administration (VHA) outpatient clinic and Veteran Service Organizations to raise awareness and promote the newly launched program.
 This type of collaboration provided a strong on-the-ground approach in identifying and serving veterans’ long- term service and support needs.

 Indicative of the person-centered and holistic emphasis of the VD-HCBS program, even the language the IC used when designing and marketing its program strove to connect with veterans’ experiences and priorities.
-There was a conscious effort to incorporate military vocabulary – “Veteran in Charge” (VIC) is a spin on familiar military terms relating to “Officer In Charge” (OIC) and Non-Commissioned Officer In Charge (NCOIC).
+There was a conscious effort to incorporate military vocabulary “Veteran in Charge” (VIC) is a spin on familiar military terms relating to “Officer In Charge” (OIC) and Non-Commissioned Officer In Charge (NCOIC).
 And the attention to detail and sensitivity to the unique circumstances of each veteran paid off in terms of spreading the program: Direct marketing to veterans has become the biggest source of referrals to the program.
-Satisfied veterans championed the program amongst peers and the community and they’ve been far and away its most powerful advocates.
+Satisfied veterans championed the program among peers and the community and they’ve been far and away its most powerful advocates.

-Ultimately, building relationships with veterans within the program is at the heart of the success.
-These relationships are nurtured at every step of the process; it begins with honoring military language, extends through the targeted outreach at veteran-sponsored functions, and is realized most fully in the monthly in-home visits veterans receive from the veterans Coaches.
+Ultimately, building relationships with veterans within the program is at the heart of success.
+These relationships are nurtured at every step of the process; it begins with honoring military language, extends through the targeted outreach at veteran-sponsored functions, and is realized most fully in the monthly in-home visits veterans receive from the veterans’ Coaches.
 These monthly in-home visits address any changing needs of the veteran and help build trust and mutual understanding.
 View the VIC brochure here.